Sunday, 9 July 2006

 Having seen no menus to interest us in the town, we returned to the brasserie near the camping ground to dine.
 The downstairs room was packed with camping people having the special Coupe du Monde menu, but we ate upstairs more elegantly.

 We had salad and steaks, our normal fare, but beautifully done.
-When we heard a roar from below we picked up our wine and rushed down, to find that France had got a goal.
+When we heard a roar from below we picked up our wine and rushed down, to find that France had scored the first goal.
 Just then Italy equalised and from that moment on, nothing went right for the French.

 Zidane committed his now-famous head-butt, two other stars were injured and they ended up losing the shoot-out.
 We were all incredulous as we slunk back to the camping ground.
 An hour later the sky erupted as the fireworks, prepared for victory, were let off in defeat, accentuating our gloom.